zackees/install.py/README.md

 # Notes
     This script is tested to work using python2 and python3 from a fresh install.
-The only side effect of running this script is that virtualenv will be globally installed if it isn't already.